oscarmtzo/API-query-Excercise/README.md

 # API-query-Excercise
-It's an excercise querying a movies from  The movie Database API
+It's an excercise querying movies from  The movie Database API